Are Smart Phones Invading Our Minds?

 Timed Lock Boxes

-Let’s face it – the lure of our phones can be hard to resist.
-When we hear that text notification…see a new post on Instagram…hear that ring…it awakens our inner zombie and we feel compelled to respond.
+Let’s face it – the lure of our cell phone addiction can be hard to resist.
+When we hear that text notification…see a new post on Instagram…hear that ring…it awakens our inner zombie, and we feel compelled to respond.
 Now.

-One way to wean ourselves and our kids from the habit is by removing the temptation.
+One way to wean ourselves and our kids from smartphone addiction is by removing the temptation.
 Timed lock boxes, like KSafe, allow you to lock your phone inside for a specified amount of time.
 You set the timer, and the safe stays locked until the timer counts down to zero.

 Locking our phones away shouldn’t be considered a punishment.
 Instead, it’s a positive action designed to help us avoid temptation, regain our focus, and enjoy valuable time away from the small screens.
 You can make it an even more positive experience by planning fun activities and family time, and by seeing how much you can accomplish while your device is locked away.